Submission Preparation Checklist

 - This submission has not been previously published nor is it before another journal for consideration.

 - All authors have consented to the publication of this submission in the Australasian Journal of Plastic Surgery and have been correctly cited and acknowledged.

 - All authors who are not a member of ASPS or NZAPS have provided evidence of their qualifications to the corresponding author and these have been emailed to firstname.lastname@example.org

 - All authors have completed a conflict of interest form.
 The conflict of interest form can be found here.

 - PATIENT CONSENT All patient consent forms have been completed.
 The consent form can be found here.

 - This submissions is in Microsoft Word file format (.doc, .docx)

 - This submission includes a separate title page as set out in AJOPS author guidelines

-- Figures for this submission are supplied as separate files with the figure number in the file name
+- Figures relating to this submission are supplied as separate files with the figure number in the file name

 - Tables are presented on a separate page at the end of the manuscript.

-- The references follow the Vancouver style and are numbered sequentially in the text and ordered numerically in the reference list at the end of the manuscript using Arabic numbers as outlined in the AJOPS style guidelines
+- The references follow the Vancouver style as outlined in the AJOPS author guidelines